Table of Contents

 In a full government shutdown, it is possible that military members may not receive their full pay and benefits such as BAH and BAS.
 However, other benefits, such as health care, would generally be available.

 When the DoD is fully funded before the shutdown, or if there is a partial government shutdown, there may be no impact on your military compensation, including your base pay or other benefits such as your BAS and BAH.

 Again, this may apply differently to members of different organizations.
 Check with your parent government organization for further clarification.

 Can I Take Leave During a Government Shutdown?
 In previous government shutdowns, military members were forced to cancel leave because, technically, the government is not allowed to permit government workers to take paid leave while there is no spending plan due to the way paid leave works from an accounting standpoint.

 Will Federal Employees Get Paid During a Government Shutdown?

 As mentioned above, some essential and emergency government personnel are exempt from government shutdowns.
-However, they can still have a large impact on the federal employee population.
-For example, during the 2018/2019 government shutdown, approximately 25% of federal employees, or an estimated 800,000 individuals, went without pay.
+However, shutdowns can still greatly impact the federal employee population.
+For example, during the 2018-2019 government shutdown, approximately 25% of federal employees, or an estimated 800,000 individuals, went without pay.

-To add insult to injury, almost half of the 800,000 employees who weren’t being paid were still required to show up to work.
+To add insult to injury, almost half of the 800,000 employees who weren’t being paid were still required to attend work.
 The remaining members were furloughed, which means they still have their job, but they aren’t required to report to work.
 And none of them were being paid while on furlough.